Noblesville, Indiana courtroom where D.C. Stephenson was tried and convicted of murder.

 Getting Ready for Trial

-In the first days after the assault, when hope still existed for a full recovery by Madge, Asa Smith approached Stephenson concerning a monetary settlement that would provide some compensation for the Oberholtzers but spare the family the embarrassment of a criminal or civil trial.
-Smith and attorneys for Stephenson discussed a settlement in the neighborhood of $10,000, but negotiations broke off when word came of Madge's deteriorating condition.
+In the first days after the assault, when hope still existed for a full recovery by Madge, Asa Smith told Stephenson that he would sue for what he had done.
+Smith discussed with Stephenson a monetary settlement that would provide some compensation for the Oberholtzers but spare the family the embarrassment of a criminal or civil trial.
+Smith and attorneys for Stephenson discussed a settlement.
+Stephenson offered the family $5,000, an amount Smith found insultingly low.
+Negotiations broke off when word came of Madge's deteriorating condition.

-Marion County prosecutor Will Remy prepared a warrant for Stephenson's arrest on kidnapping and assault charges on April 2.
+Marion County prosecutor Will Remy, one of the few officials in the county not under Stephenson’s heavy thumb, prepared a warrant for Stephenson's arrest on kidnapping and assault charges on April 2.
 At his arraignment four days later, Stephenson was asked by a reporter for a comment on the case.
 "I refuse to discuss such trivial matters, " Stephenson replied.
 "How would you like to be fishing right now and watch a red darter spinning in front of a bass?"
 Pressed further, Stephenson harrumphed, "Nothing to it!
 I'll never be indicted!"

 The defense's first attack was aimed at Madge's dying declaration.
 In a hearing before Judge Hines, the defense sought to prove that Oberholtzer died of mercurial poisoning, not infection resulting from Stephenson's bites, and that she was not in a sound state of mind at the time she gave her dying declaration.
 Inman called doctors to the stand, each of which stated his opinion that the mercury tablets were the cause of death.
-Then he called attorney Asa Smith, who admitted that he--not Madge--wrote the dying declaration.
-Inman failed, however, to produce any evidence that Madge was not in full possession of her faculties at the time the declaration was prepared.
+Then he called attorney Asa Smith, who admitted that he--not Madge--wrote the dying declaration, although he insisted every word of it was read to Madge and she made several changes in the document.
+Inman failed to produce any evidence that Madge was not in full possession of her faculties at the time the declaration was prepared.
 Accepting defeat as inevitable, the defense withdrew its motion to exclude the declaration from the trial.

 Defense attorney Eph Inman and prosecutor Will Remy